sathishmepco/Java-Interview-Programs/README.md

 9. Write a Java Program to find the ***Union of Tow Arrays using HashSet***. [[Solution]](InterviewPrograms/src/com/java/array/MostRepeatedChar.java)
 10. Write a Java Program to ***Move all Zero to End of the Array***. [[Solution]](InterviewPrograms/src/com/java/array/MoveAllZerosToEnd.java)
 11. Write a Java Program to ***Move all Zeros to Start of the Array***. [[Solution]](InterviewPrograms/src/com/java/array/MoveAllZerosToFront.java)
-12. Write a Java Program to remove the given element from the Array.
-13. Write a Java Program to reverse the given array without using additional Array. [[Solution]](InterviewPrograms/src/com/java/array/ReverseArray.java)
+12. Write a Java Program to reverse the given array without using additional Array. [[Solution]](InterviewPrograms/src/com/java/array/ReverseArray.java)
-14. Write a program to find the ***Most Frequent Element***  in an given array. [[Solution]](InterviewPrograms/src/com/java/array/FindMostFrequent.java)
+13. Write a program to find the ***Most Frequent Element***  in an given array. [[Solution]](InterviewPrograms/src/com/java/array/FindMostFrequent.java)
-15. Write a program to find the ***Most Frequent Element using Sorting***. [[Solution]](InterviewPrograms/src/com/java/array/FindMostFrequentUsingSorting.java)
+14. Write a program to find the ***Most Frequent Element using Sorting***. [[Solution]](InterviewPrograms/src/com/java/array/FindMostFrequentUsingSorting.java)
-16. Write a program to find the ***Most Frequent Element using HashTable***. [[Solution]](InterviewPrograms/src/com/java/array/FindMostFrequentUsingHashtable.java)
+15. Write a program to find the ***Most Frequent Element using HashTable***. [[Solution]](InterviewPrograms/src/com/java/array/FindMostFrequentUsingHashtable.java)
-17. Write a program to find out Duplicate Element in an given array.
+16. Write a program to find out Duplicate Element in an given array.
-18. Find the pair of elements(X+Y) in the array whoose sum is equal to given number Z.
+17. Find the pair of elements(X+Y) in the array whoose sum is equal to given number Z.

 # String Based Programs
 1. Write a java program to check Given String is Palindrome or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Palindrome.java)